The Feminine Cherub

 My surroundings are blurry,

-I can feel, hear, and sympathize with my mother’s pain
+I can feel, hear, and sympathize with my mother’s

 I can taste all the food she consumes,